 A free crochet pattern for a hooded scarf with pockets.
 The pattern is easy to crochet for the most part.
 The only challenging stitches are the front post and back post stitches.
 Once you get the pattern started, it allows for hours of mindless crocheting.

-I called this the TLC hooded scarf because I used TLC Promise Sport yarn.
-The yarn goes a long way and produces a nice light fabric.
+I used TLC Promise Sport yarn, which goes a long way and produces a nice light fabric.
 I purchased a big ball of 350g and still have quite a bit left over.

 Hook Size: G/6-4.25MM